All You Need To Know About Composting & How To Make Yours

 The most common nutrient manure can add to the soil is nitrogen, which is used by soil bacteria, fungi, and other organisms in the soil.

-Fresh manure is a byproduct of pet, sports, and farm animals.
+Fresh manure is a byproduct of pets, sports, and farm animals.

 Animal dung from many different plant-eating animals may be used, all having different pros and cons.